ibm-cloud-docs/containers/cs_app.md

 ## Launching the Kubernetes dashboard
 {: #cli_dashboard}

 Open a Kubernetes dashboard on your local system to view information about a cluster and its worker nodes.
-[In the {{site.data.keyword.Bluemix_notm}} console](#db_gui), you can access the dashboard with a convenient one-click button.
+[In the {{site.data.keyword.cloud_notm}} console](#db_gui), you can access the dashboard with a convenient one-click button.
 [With the CLI](#db_cli), you can access the dashboard or use the steps in an automation process such as for a CI/CD pipeline.
 {:shortdesc}

 Do you have so many resources and users in your cluster that the Kubernetes dashboard is a little slow?
 For clusters that run Kubernetes version 1.12 or later, your cluster admin can scale the `kubernetes-dashboard` deployment by running `kubectl -n kube-system scale deploy kubernetes-dashboard --replicas=3`.